nextflow-io/website/content/blog/2016/docker-and-nextflow.md

     docker pull skptic/lncrna_annotation
     nextflow run skptic/lncrna-annotation-nf -with-docker

-If the following does not work, there could be a problem with your Docker installation.
+[If the following does not work, there could be a problem with your Docker installation.]

+The first command will download the required Docker image in your computer, while the second will launch Nextflow which automatically download the pipeline repository and run it using the test data included with it.

 ###The Dockerfile